-An Appropriate Assessment Screening Report has been prepared for this application.
-This Appropriate Assessment Screening Report identifies the European Sites upon which the constructed development has the potential to result in significant effects and the pathways by which those effects may occur.
-It has also identified those qualifying interests/special conservation interests that have the potential to be affected by the operation of the Cleanrath wind farm development.
+A remedial Appropriate Assessment Screening Report has been prepared for this application.
+This remedial Appropriate Assessment Screening Report identified the European Sites upon which the constructed development has the potential to result or have resulted in significant effects and the pathways by which those effects may occur.
+It has also identified those qualifying interests/special conservation interests that have the potential to be affected by the Cleanrath wind farm development.
 The Screening Report identifies the European Sites upon which significant effects could not be excluded at the screening stage and those sites are assessed in this Natura Impact Statement.